Child Care and Development Quality Initiatives

 About

-The Learning Innovation and Improvement Office (LII) provides system infrastructure and professional development supports to the childcare workforce.
-LII engages in continuous quality improvement through advocacy, professional development, and workforce initiatives.
+The Learning, Equity Advancement & Development Office (LEAD) provides system infrastructure and professional development supports to the childcare workforce.
+LEAD engages in continuous quality improvement through advocacy, professional development, and workforce initiatives.
 The office provides statewide administration to contractors, vendors, and local administrators operating quality initiative grants and contracts that are primarily funded with federal Child Care and Development Funds (CCDF).

 Early Learning Resources: